 How Do VPNs Keep You Secure?

 VPNs have been used by larger corporations for a number of years now, allowing them to transfer secure and sensitive information across the Internet.
 However, personal VPNs (Virtual Private Networks) are becoming increasingly popular, as more and more people realise how vulnerable we can be when browsing online.
+Read on to find out how VPNs keep you secure.

 What are VPNs?